scenic555/optical/README.md

 <!-- badges: end -->

-An R package for optimal item calibaration in computerized achievement tests.
+An R package for optimal item calibration in computerized achievement tests.

 The restricted optimal design method is implemented to optimally